csesoc/UNSW-CompClub2019Summer-CTF/README.md

 This was originally created by Andrew Wong for the CSESoc Compclub 2019 Summer CTF.

+It has been modified by Michael Gribben for CSESoc's Scavhunt.

 ---
 ## License
 This software is licensed under the MIT License.